norahellstadius/norahellstadius.github.io/README.md

 <div style="text-align:center;">
   <img src="images/other.png" alt="Images that were manually labeled as 'other' in step 5 and clearly satisfy guideline number 1"/>
+  <figcaption>Images that were manually labeled as 'other' in step 5 and clearly satisfy guideline number 1</figcaption>
 </div>

 ### Finetuning training details